Heat and humidity getting you down?

 Here’s the National Weather Service page for all NYC heat waves on record.

-This article was first posted on NYC on the Cheap in 2016 and is updated annually.
+This article was first posted on NYC on the Cheap in 2016 and is updated annually, including for Summer 2020.

 Photo courtesy LA Times